cjkreienkamp/wpolo-scoresheet-ocr/README.md

 ### Abstract

-Every major event of a water polo game, including goals, exclusions, penalties, and timeouts, are recorded by the table onto a scoresheet.
+Every major event of a water polo game, including goals, exclusions, penalties, and timeouts, is recorded onto a scoresheet.
 For this data to be shared digitally, the coach or another league representative must do the tedious task of manually copying every mark on the scoresheet.
-It would save time if this upload could be done automatically using computer vision with an optical character recognition (OCR) system that could take a photo of the scoresheet as input and output digitized tables of the data. (will update after methods are carried out and results are obtained)
+It would save time if this upload could be done automatically.
+In this project I will develop a program that takes as input the image of a scoresheet from a water polo game and outputs a file that lists the information in a tabular format.
+I will use optical character recognition (OCR) as well as OpenCV.
+Though the methods of the project will develop themselves more clearly as I develop the program, I know that I will need to create a program that can identify the most meaningful areas of the sheet, identify handwritten numbers and letters, and organize its findings into a easy-to-read tables.